50 Secrets to Live to 100

 Are there stairs nearby?
 Good.
 Use them.
 The European Society of Cardiology released a study showing how brisk movement, particularly being able to climb three flights quickly, can reduce your risk of early death from cardiovascular and oncologic, and other diseases.

-The Remedy Rx: Skip the elevators and escalators, and track your steps with a fitness watch, if you need more motivation.
+The Rx: Skip the elevators and escalators, and track your steps with a fitness watch, if you need more motivation.

 Slice the Sugar